 My winter break has been lively so far.
 Last Saturday I visited Source Comics & Games for the first time and I was blown away.
 The Source is gigantic and organized with a welcoming atmosphere.

 As a thrifty shopper, I drove to The Source for their holiday jubilee sale.
 Sales are one thing, but having local creators and illustrators table at the event is an additional incentive to stop by.
 Twin Cities Geek *TCG* whom I also write for was tabling at the sale too.
-After the half hour snowy drive to get there, I pulled up to the parking lot and found it was full.
+After the half-hour snowy drive to get there, I pulled up to the parking lot and found it was full.
 Near the parking lot, a police officer was directing traffic which I wasn’t expecting.
 I was impressed that so many people showed up to support a smaller business.
 As I noted earlier, the Source is a big place to browse because of the endless rows of comic books.
 Funko figures and action figures were appropriately placed above the shelves while underneath were racks of hardcover D&D books.

 In between mingling with other geeks, I was approached by Chance Wyatt Oberlander.
 Chance creates his own unique graphic novels and luckily I was able to review one for TCG.
 He approached me and handed me two copies of his books.
 He said that he really appreciated the article I wrote and this was a thank you.
-I was astounded, but quickly elated because I can re-read Census and read his other novel, Moving Bodies.
-Chance is an upbeat and friendly person and you really should check out his work at the link above.